cerbero90/laravel-enum/README.md

 ];
 ```

-By default the translation key is resolved with `enums.{enum namespace}.{case name}.{inaccessible method}`.
-If needed, we can customize the translation key:
+By default the translation key is resolved as `enums.{enum namespace}.{case name}.{inaccessible method}`.
+If customization is needed, we can adjust the translation key:

 ```php
 use Cerbero\LaravelEnum\Enums;